acebaggins/guava-gson-serializers/README.md

 Being able to deserialize a List as an ImmutableList isn't something I've done but.. it's there.

-Serializing/deserializing Optionals was less of a real-world scenario and more of something I did for the fun.
+Serializing/deserializing Optionals was less of a real-world scenario and more of something I did for fun.

 ###How?